 Review the dates below to insure that you are available for the jury interview, installation planning meeting, installation, and deinstallation.

-Week of November 28: Planning meeting by appointment
+Week of November 27: Project planning meeting by appointment

-- Exterior installation site: Benefit Street.
+- Exterior installation site: Radeke Building Facade on Benefit Street.
 This area is confined to the front of the Radeke Building behind the black iron fence to the left (south) and right (north) of the Museum entrance, excluding the area in front of Pendleton House

-- Performance site: Chace Gallery, Museum 3rd floor
+- Performance site: Grand Gallery, Museum 5th floor.

 - Museum website, risdmuseum.org: Create a web-specific project

 Proposals must be for new work designed specifically for one of the Museum sites.
 Participants are strongly encouraged to attend a site tour to learn the particulars about each designated site.